adkron/dirtyinformation.com/_posts/2013-6-15-exceptional-comments.md

 missing user by creating that class.
 Infact maybe we should refactor NullUser to be named MissingUser or GuestUser.

-In case you didn't notice or have never heard of it.
-This Null Object Pattern is taking heavy use of [Poly Morphism](http://c2.com/cgi/wiki?PolyMorphism).
+In case you didn't notice, or have never heard of it, this Null Object Pattern is making heavy use of [Poly Morphism](http://c2.com/cgi/wiki?PolyMorphism).
 I thought that was one word until I just tried to look it up on the C2 wiki.
 Ok so maybe it is one word, because I know we just [Replaced a Conditional with